DiaAzul/Posh-Predictive-Text/docs/source/pages/Development/ApplicationDevelopment.rst

    Import-Module platyPS

-The base documentation is already created within the folder `PowerShellHelpDocs`.
+The base documentation is already created within the folder ``PowerShellHelpDocs``.

-To create the external helpfiles run the following command whilist in the `PowerShellHelpDocs` folder.
+To create the external helpfiles run the following command whilst in the ``PowerShellHelpDocs`` folder.

 .. code-block:: PowerShell